 In rural areas, people have less access to pipe water systems.
 They mostly use groundwater or even river water for cooking, bathing, and cleaning.
 Because of the poor operation and management, during the dry season, there could be water shortages as well, even in major cities.
 Inadequate treatment and purifying processes have made water in Vietnam have a high level of chlorine (sometimes, above the required standard) and thus the smell.

 Most Vietnamese don’t drink water directly from the tap because they don’t trust the tap water quality, even in urban areas.
 Some people also go to the extent that they installed water filters and purifiers in their homes to make sure they don’t drink contaminated water.

-Water and food from street vendors are other problems to your health.
+Water and food from street vendors are other problems for your health.
 Street vendors usually have a small budget so they will use water from a cheap supplier and thus the water is not suitable for your stomach.
 If your stomach gets upset easily, it is best to avoid street vendors that you find not hygienic.

 No, do not drink tap water in Vietnam under any circumstances.

 It is highly recommended that you always boil the water before drinking to avoid travelers' diarrhea.
 It should be safe to bring the water to boiling point for about one minute.
 However, if you are in rural areas, where old water pipes may contaminate the water supply, it is best to use bottled water for drinking, cooking, and rinsing.

 A bottle of water costs only about VND 10,000.
 It is best to buy one from supermarkets, convenience stores or at your hotels.
 Before drinking, check the seal and the bottle for signs of damage or opening; you should only drink from one with a proper seal.